 It isn’t that often that a gadget comes along that makes you stop and think – and I really mean that, not just an instant ‘I want one’ of the latest iPod but something that looks like it could be a taste of the future.
-The Sony E-Reader is just such a gadget.

 I was concerned initially that my weaker right eye would be my undoing when using one of these, but the paper-like screen technology really is very good indeed.
 On top of that, this newer model is slimmer and has been redesigned since the last version – making it look very good indeed.